My Child is diagnosed with Autism. What should we do now?

 - Have difficulty in using gestures or understanding gestures

-- Have difficulty staying on topic when talking or answering questions might be difficult for some children
+- Difficulty staying on topic when talking or answering questions might be difficult for some children

-- Repetitive behaviours like hand-flapping, rocking, jumping, etc
+- Repetitive behaviors e.g. hand-flapping, rocking, jumping, etc

 - Fixations on certain activities or objects

-- Some children have specific routines or rituals and they get upset when a routine is changed
+- Some children have specific routines or rituals until they get upset when a routine is changed

 - Extreme sensitivity to touch, light, and sound